BtcLayer/Cosmos/tools/cosmovisor/README.md

 *Note: If new versions of the application are not set up to run in-place store migrations, migrations will need to be run manually before restarting `cosmovisor` with the new binary.
 For this reason, we recommend applications adopt in-place store migrations.*

 :::tip
-Only the lastest version of cosmovisor is actively developed/maintained.
+Only the latest version of cosmovisor is actively developed/maintained.
 :::

 :::warning